Snipsearch/Snipsearch/README.md

-Welcome to Snipsearch Web — a fast, lightweight, and mobile-friendly search experience!
+Welcome to Snipsearch  — a fast, lightweight, and mobile-friendly search experience!
 Discover websites, images, and videos easily with our clean and powerful search engine.

-What is Snipsearch Web?
+What is Snipsearch?
 Snipsearch Web is built for users who want a simple, fast, and ad-free way to explore the internet.
 From website searches to image and video browsing, Snipsearch Web brings everything together — optimized for smooth mobile use.